-President of UN General Assembly officially opens new United Nations Studies Centre at the University Of Buckingham9 August 2019
+President of UN General Assembly officially opens new United Nations Studies Centre at the University Of Buckingham

 The University of Buckingham played host to one of the most influential women in global diplomacy on 6th August, when the President of the UN General Assembly, Maria Fernanda Espinosa, visited the university to officially open its new Centre for United Nations Studies.

 The Centre is the first of its kind in Europe, conducting research into the UN with the intention of helping to improve its effectiveness, to educate students on the role of similar international organisations, and to positively contribute to other universities and research centres across the world.

 At the opening, the President presented an inaugural speech on; ‘Multilateralism in a fast-changing World’.
 She unveiled a plaque to mark the official opening of the Centre and participated in a Q&A session with students, guests and the Vice-Chancellor of the University of Buckingham, Sir Anthony Seldon.